2026 São Toméan parliamentary election

-Parliamentary elections are scheduled to be held in São Tomé and Príncipe in September 2026.
+Parliamentary elections are currently being held in São Tomé and Príncipe on 27 September 2026.

 Background

 On 6 January 2025, president Carlos Vila Nova dismissed Prime Minister Patrice Trovoada and his government, citing Trovoada's prolonged absences and his government's failure to solve multiple issues.
 Trovoada responded calling his dismissal "illegal" and "unconstitutional".
 Vila Nova then selected then Minister of Justice, Ilza Amado Vaz, as prime minister.
-Vaz then resigned, stating in a letter that her continued leadership “would not contribute to the success of public policies and the harmonious and peaceful development.”
+Vaz then resigned three days later on 12 January 2025, stating in a letter that her continued leadership “would not contribute to the success of public policies and the harmonious and peaceful development.”
 Vila Nova thereafter picked Américo Ramos, who was not endorsed for the prime ministerial role by the ADI, being criticized for ignoring the majority of the National Assembly.

 Electoral system

 Of the 55 members of the National Assembly, 53 are elected by closed list proportional representation in seven multi-member constituencies based on the seven districts.
 Overseas voters are grouped in two single member electoral districts (Europe and Africa).